 This chapter describes accessing the EtherWAN Managed Switch by using Telnet, SSH, or serial ports to configure the switch, navigating the Command Line Interface (CLI), typing keyboard shortcuts, and moving between the levels.
-This chapter assumes the user has a working understanding of Telnet, SSH and Terminal emulation applications.
+This chapter assumes the user has a working understanding of Telnet, SSH, and Terminal emulation applications.

 Note: For a serial port connection use a standard DB9F to DB9M Modem Cable.
-The default Serial port parameters are Baud rate: 115,200bps, Data bits: 8, Parity: none, Stop bit: 1, Flow control: none.
+The default Serial port parameters are 115200, 8 None 1, No Flow Control.